 1.Industrial Select Sector SPDR Fund (XLI)

 Why XLI Will Be in Focus: This fund is one of the most popular on the market, with over $3.2 billion in assets and an average daily volume just over 11 million.
-XLI seeks to replicate the performance of the U.S. industrial sector and will be in focus this week as ISM manufacturing for the month of November is slated to come out on Monday.
-In the previous report, the ISM manufacturing index rose 0.2% in October to 51.7, just above the 50-point threshold indicating industry growth.
-For the month of November, however, analysts are expecting a slight slowdown, with the figure coming in at 51.5 [see also 17 ETFs For Day Traders].
+XLI seeks to replicate the performance of the U.S. industrial sector and will be in focus this week as U.S. durable goods for the month of October are slated to come out on Tuesday.
+In the previous report, demand for durable goods bucked analyst’s expectations, rising 9.9% in September.
+For the month of October, however, analysts are expecting a significant slowdown, with orders coming in around 0.4% [see also 17 ETFs For Day Traders].

 Follow me on Twitter @DPylypczak

 - Charts Are Aligning For XLU

 - 3 ETFs To Watch This Week: EWL, XLI, EU

 - Which Sector ETFs Are Cheap?

 - ETFs & Sector Rotation: Large Cap, Small Cap, Or International?